Award Renewal Requirements

 Federal Student Loans

 Federal Student Loans (including Federal Direct Subsidized and Unsubsidized Loans and Federal Parent PLUS Loans and Graduate [PLUS] Loans) require that the student (1) file the FAFSA each federal award year and (2) maintain SAP.
 Federal Direct Subsidized Loans are available up until the student reaches 150% of the published length of their program, provided the student does not exceed the aggregate loan amount maximums established by the federal government.
-For more information on the 150% Direct Subsidized Loan Rule, visit the Federal Direct Loans Website.
+Visit the Federal Student Aid website for more information on the 150% Direct Subsidized Loan Rule.

 Federal Work Study

 Federal Work Study requires that the student (1) file the FAFSA each year and (2) maintain SAP.
 Federal Work Study is available as long as the student shows need based on the FAFSA results and there is availability in the program.
-For more information on Federal Work Study, students can visit the Federal Student Aid website.
+Students can visit the Federal Student Aid website for more information on Federal Work Study.
 Federal Work Study is only available at Purdue Global campuses.

 Award Renewal Amounts